-8. Concern for patient s and Communication Skills: Consider patient care and communication skills.
-5. 4 3 1 and/or written communication si Usually concerned for patient's Sometimes indifferent to patie effectively.
-Is indifferent to patient's conditurities communication skills. onditions and needs routinely uses effective verbal, non-verbal kills. welfare, communicates effectively. ent's condition and needs and does not always communicate tion and needs, needs improvement in verbal, non-verbal and/or as, may jeopardize patient's welfare.
+8. Concern for patients and Communication Skills: Consider patient care and communication skills.
+5. 4 3 1 and/or written communication s Usually concerned for patient's Sometimes indifferent to patie effectively.
+Is indifferent to patient's condi written communication skills. onditions and needs routinely uses effective verbal, non-verbal kills. welfare, communicates effectively. ent's condition and needs and does not always communicate tion and needs, needs improvement in verbal, non-verbal and/or as, may jeopardize patient's welfare.
 Comments: 5 Able to determine logical wo management skills.
-Organized most of the time, foll Organized most of the time, but patient dismissal, etc. Rarely organized, needs major in improvement needed in following up on small details, paperwork, Comments: 10.
-Radiation Protectio n Efforts made to protect se ability to perform tasks in lf and others from unnecessary radiation protection.
+Organized most of the time, foll Organized most of the time, but patient dismissal, etc. Rarely organized, needs major i improvement needed in following up on small details, paperwork, Comments: 10.
+Radiation Protection Efforts made to protect se ability to perform tasks in elf and others from unnecessary radiation protection.
 Consider the an orderly manner.
-5. 4 3 1 0 Uses protective devices, is conse Comments: 11.
-Ability to follow dir ections: Ability to listen wel l and apply instruction to clinical performance.
+5. 4 3 1 0 Uses protective devices, is cons Comments: 11.
+Ability to follow dire ections: Ability to listen we l and apply instruction to clinical performance.
 5. 4.
 3. 1.
-0. Comments: Excellent ability to listen, under Follows directions without error Occasionally makes mistakes in Initially follows directions, but of Does not follow directions. following directions.
+0. Comments: Excellent ability to listen, under Follows directions without error Occasionally makes mistakes in Initially follows directions, but a Does not follow directions. following directions.

-12. Application of Know

-5. 4.
-Always uses knowledge well, uses critical thinking skills to problem solve and changing situations.
-Able to apply knowledge, able to solve problems and adjust changes.

-3. Usually able to apply knowledge needs help in thinking things through.

-1. Unable to adjust to changes, major improvement needed in applying critical thinking skills to

-0. clinical applications.
-Unable to use knowledge in clinical practice, unable to adjust to changes.
+12. Application of Kilov rife ability to apply classionii knowledge to chinical applications.
+5. Always uses knowledge well, uses critical thinking skills to problem solve and changing situations.
+4. Able to apply knowledge, able to solve problems and adjust changes.
+3. 1.
+Usually able to apply knowledge needs help in thinking things through.
+Unable to adjust to changes, major improvement needed in applying critical thinking skills to 1. clinical applications.
+0. Unable to use knowledge in clinical practice, unable to adjust to changes.
+Comments: This is the opinion of the instructors and does not reflect a point value.
+Total Performance: Profe essional opinion of ability and potentiality.

-Comments:

-Comments.

-This is the opinion of the instructors and does not reflect a point value.

-- essional opinion of ability and potentiality.

 Consistently above average, superior skills in all areas of performance.

-Above average, excellent

-Average, satisfactory

-Below average, below satisfactory Unsatisfactory, not acceptable
+Above average, excellent Average, satisfactory Below average, below satisfactory Unsatisfactory, not acceptable Recommendations: SAMPLE Instructor signature Date and semester

-Recommendations:

-SAMPLE

-Student signature

--